 Required courses in dental hygiene programs often include anatomy, physiology, chemistry, clinical sciences and pharmacology.
 There are more than 300 dental hygiene programs accredited by the Commission on Dental Accreditation of the American Dental Association.

 Applicants to hygienist programs must have a high school diploma or equivalent and usually need to have excelled in biology, chemistry, math and health courses during high school, according to the American Dental Association.
 Some bachelor's degree programs in dental hygiene require students to have two years of junior college before applying.

 To become a licensed dental hygienist, the graduate must pass the National Board Dental Hygiene Examination, which is a comprehensive written examination.
 Part of the test assesses the test-taker's knowledge of scientific principles and facts relating to dental hygiene.
 Another part asks the future hygienist to assess case study patients, based on charts and photographs, and select appropriate treatment for them.

 After passing the national exam, the candidate usually must take a regional dental hygiene exam.
 This exam typically involves a demonstration of clinical skill.
 The candidate removes tartar, plaque or calculus from the teeth of an actual person.
 He or she also checks for pockets between teeth and gums, which would indicate possible infection or inflammation.

 Employment Outlook and Salary Information

-In 2013, the U.S. Bureau of Labor Statistics reported an annual average salary of $71,530 for dental hygienists.
-The BLS predicted much faster than average job growth of 33 percent from 2012-2022 for these professionals.
+The U.S. Bureau of Labor Statistics reported that the average annual salary earned by dental hygienists was $72,720 in 2015.
+The BLS predicts a much faster than average job growth of 19% from 2014-2024 for these professionals.